RyanQuey/khmer_speech_to_text/README.md

 Just click the "Generate Captions" button and it will download a file for you.
 This will split words up whenever this is a space between words, and provide timestamps for each phrase.

+You can also set the maximum words per caption, which will keep a single caption entry from getting too long.

 # Installation Instructions

 > Make sure you have node 8.x installed